-9.7.6 Training Plan (per the Business Plan agreed at Committee March 2018)
+9.7.6 Training Plan (per the Business Plan agreed at Committee March 2019)

 The table of training topics below provides a summary of the proposed training programme as highlighted by the Annual Training Needs Assessment.
-It has been prepared by taking account of up and coming national legislative / policy changes such as the continued development of BCPP Ltd as the Funds chosen vehicle to comply with LGPS Pooling, the expectation of Cost Transparency regulations being implemented for the 2018/19 financial accounts and the implementation of IORP II in 2019, ongoing work specific to LGPS and knowledge gaps identified from the training needs assessment questionnaires which Members returned in December 2017 and January 2018.
+It has been prepared by taking account of up and coming national legislative / policy changes such as the continued development of Border to Coast as the Funds chosen vehicle to comply with LGPS Pooling and the expectation of Cost Transparency regulations being implemented for the 2018/19 financial accounts, ongoing work specific to LGPS and knowledge gaps identified from the training needs assessment questionnaires which Members returned in December 2018 and January 2019.